takoikatakotako/en.swiswiswift.com/content/post/2020-02-29/index.md

 +++
-title =  "SwiftUIでキーボードをボタンで隠す"
-url = "2020-02-29"
-date = "2020-02-29"
+title =  "Hide keyboard with buttons in SwiftUI" url = "2020-02-29" date = "2020-02-29"
-description = "SwiftUIでキーボードをボタンで隠す"
-tags = [
+description = "Hide keyboard with buttons in SwiftUI" tags = [
     "Swift"
 ]